lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

       //  Handle the DeviceRequested Event by loading data from PineTime yield* _mapDeviceRequestedToState(event);
     } else if (event is DeviceRefreshRequested) {
-      yield* _mapDeviceRefreshRequestedToState(event);
+      //  Handle the Refresh button by updating the Device Widget yield* _mapDeviceRefreshRequestedToState(event);
     }
   }